roma-glushko/blog-on-flask/README.md

 # Blog on Flask

-This is a simple blog application powered by Flask 🐍 The app was created by following [a great tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) from Miguel Grinberg.
+This is a simple Twitter-like blog application powered by Flask 🐍 The app was created by following [a great tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) from Miguel Grinberg.

 Flask Blog provides a docker setup with two environments: